sonallux/sonallux.github.io/docs/frontend/rxjs.md

 });
 ```

-As this is has a lot of boilerplate code the [rxjs-marbles](https://www.npmjs.com/package/rxjs-marbles) library exists:
+As there is a lot of boilerplate code involved, the [rxjs-marbles](https://www.npmjs.com/package/rxjs-marbles) library has been created:

 ```js
 import { marbles } from 'rxjs-marbles/jest';